 Looking for an opportunity to refine your teaching skills even more?
-Pursue your passion for teaching and working with children as you earn your bachelor's and master's degrees as well as your teacher certification in our combined five-year special education BA/elementary education MAT program.
+Pursue your passion for teaching and working with children as you earn your Bachelor of Arts in Elementary Education with General Special Education.

 Whether you're entering college straight out of high school or you've been working in the "real world" and always wanted to teach, you can add SNHU's Master of Arts in Teaching Elementary Education to the BA in Special Education degree, taking your preparation for teaching that much further and making you that much more marketable.
 With so much hands-on experience, the five-year MAT program helps prepare you for the competitive teaching field by providing more breadth of experience and knowledge in the field.

 Throughout this program, you'll gain comprehensive knowledge of instructional theory and practice and general special education.
 You'll also examine traditional and innovative research-based approaches to teaching a diverse population of students.
-And you'll meet the requirements for both the elementary and special education endorsements without taking any additional credits (120 total credits).
+This program of study will lead to endorsements in elementary and special education in New Hampshire.

-Graduates of this program are highly marketable candidates for both elementary education and special education teaching positions.
+Graduates of this program are highly marketable candidates for both elementary education (K-6) and special education (K-12) teaching positions.

 As a private, nonprofit university, SNHU has one mission - to help you see yourself succeed.
 The benefits of earning a special education BA/elementary education MAT at SNHU include: